 When you’re a travel blogger, you get paid to share your travel adventures on your own blog, through your own writing and photography.

 It’s a natural fit for a husband and wife team.
 For example at Roads Less Traveled, a nicely done travel blog about the RV and sailing life, Emily’s the writer and Mark’s the photographer.
+(This photo is one of Mark’s.)

 Travel bloggers like Emily and Mark or Nomadic Matt make a full-time income and fund their travels from their blogs.